 Consistent user experience

-A single codebase ensures that the user experience is consistent across different devices and operating systems.
-This consistency helps build a strong brand identity and ensures that users have the same experience, whether they’re using an app on an Android phone or an iPad.
-For example, a retail app with a consistent interface and features across platforms can provide a seamless shopping experience, enhancing customer satisfaction and loyalty.
+Using a single codebase ensures a consistent user experience across devices and operating systems.
+Users enjoy the same design, features, and interactions whether they access the app on an Android phone or an iPad.
+This consistency strengthens brand identity and builds trust.
+For instance, a retail app with a uniform interface can deliver a smooth and reliable shopping experience, increasing customer satisfaction and loyalty.

 Wider audience reach